virati/SGView/README.md

 ## Notes
 My original goal for this was overly-ambitious.
 I wanted it to include everything analysis-wise that existed in 2013 to address frequency-domain electrophysiology.
 It took a while but I realized that the field of electrophysiology was nowhere near the level that neuroimaging was and there really was no way to do a simple frontend for electrophysiology analysis.
 There are simply way too many knobs.
 You can see this attempt in my earlier commits.

+Development of this viewer was essentially halted completely in ~2015.
+There may be functionality that is outdated.
+Development was briefly restarted in early 2019 to incorporate some gain compression assessment functionality to this tool and remove superfluous UI elements.
+The library was then tested on 1 machine to ensure it was working as intended.